googleapis/google-api-nodejs-client/src/apis/deploymentmanager/README.md

 # deploymentmanager

-> The Deployment Manager API allows users to declaratively configure, deploy and run complex solutions on the Google Cloud Platform.
+> The Google Cloud Deployment Manager v2 API provides services for configuring, deploying, and viewing Google Cloud services and APIs via templates which specify deployments of Cloud resources.

 ## Installation